CICD-Cloud-Bachelor/Vuln_CICD/README.md

 After this has completed, the environment is ready.

 Run `pulumi up` to start the application.
+This may take between 6 and 10 minutes.

 # Configuration Details for Environmental variables in Dockerfile